Overview

 The Open Source Factor

 Plunk's open source nature is a significant advantage for certain use cases.
-You can audit the code, self-host on your infrastructure, and maintain data control.
+You can audit the code, self-host on your infrastructure, and maintain data control for better control over deliverability.
 Mailgun requires trusting their infrastructure with your data.

 Developer Experience